Endalkmin/conflict-event-impact-classifier/README.md

 which ensures that we have a clean, structured, and suitable format for analysis and modeling.

 ## 2. Exploratory Data Analysis(EDA)
+The graph illustrates the distribution of conflict severity levels in Kenya, with the biggest number of occurrences falling under the "Low" severity category, followed by "Moderate," "High," and "Critical."
+This suggests that although disputes occur frequently, the majority are not very serious, though a significant number do.
 <img width="790" height="490" alt="Distribution of Conflict Severity levels" src="https://github.com/user-attachments/assets/fb759102-f542-4a61-82e9-d590b55cd3d0" />

 <img width="1189" height="590" alt="Event type vs Severity level" src="https://github.com/user-attachments/assets/3cec46e1-4873-468d-880b-79dc9c7e15df" />